mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: int tstartPulse1

-        Tstart (samples) of the first pulse (different from 0 if the tstartPulsei input parameters are going to be used), :option:`tstartPulse1`
+        Start time (in samples) of the first pulse (0 if detection should be performed by the system; greater than 0 if provided by the user) or file name containing the tstart (in seconds) of every pulse, :option:`tstartPulse1`

     .. cpp:member:: int tstartPulse2